The Food Group: The Cool Bean

-The Cool Bean, published December 3, 2019, is a children's book about self-esteem.
+The Cool Bean, published on December 3, 2019, is a children's book about self-esteem.

 The book was a New York Times bestseller for children's picture books.
 It received a starred review from School Library Journal and was a Goodreads Choice Award Nominee for Picture Books in 2020.

 The Good Egg Presents

-The Good Egg Presents: The Great Eggscape!, published February 11, 2020, is a children's book about teamwork.
+The Good Egg Presents: The Great Eggscape!, published on February 11, 2020, is a children's book about teamwork.

 The book was a New York Times bestseller for children's picture books.

 The Couch Potato

-The Couch Potato, published November 3, 2020, is a children's book about self-management.
+The Couch Potato, published on November 3, 2020, is a children's book about self-management.

 The book was a New York Times bestseller for children's picture books, and Indie Bestseller, and an Indie Next List Selection.

 The Bad Seed Presents

-The Bad Seed Presents: The Good, the Bad, and the Spooky was published July 27, 2021.
+The Bad Seed Presents: The Good, the Bad, and the Spooky was published on July 27, 2021.

 The book was a New York Times bestseller for children's picture books.

 The Smart Cookie

-The Smart Cookie was published November 2, 2021.
+The Smart Cookie was published on November 2, 2021, is a children's book about Confidence.

+The Sour Grape

+The Sour Grape was published on November 1, 2022, is a children's book about Forgiveness and Compassion.

+The Big Cheese

+The Big Cheese is a children's book about Self-Awareness and Sportsmanship.
+It was published on November 7, 2023.